"The Lord is my Shepherd; I shall not want" (Psalm 23:1)

-As the new pastor at St. Andrew Lutheran Church, I encourage you to give me a call (262-808-7974) if you or a loved one is in the hospital, celebrating a milestone, or would just like a pastoral visit.
-I appreciate getting to know you and receiving your input!
+As always, I encourage you to give me a call (262-808-7974) if you or a loved one is in the hospital, celebrating a milestone, or would just enjoy a visit.
+I appreciate getting to know you!
 And please join us for worship!
-The summer hours for worship begins May 28th and ends on September 6th with worship at 9:00 a.m. on Sundays and Bible study at 8:00 a.m.
-Worship is also offered during the summer months on Wednesdays at 7:00 p.m. with the same sermon that was preached the prior Sunday.
-Also, please be aware of all of the happenings taking place at St. Andrew, including Vacation Bible School for 3K through 6th grade from June 26th to June 30th.
-It is not too late to sign up!
-Please visit our church website at www.standrew-westbend.org for further details.
+The summer hours for worship include Bible class at 7:45 a.m., and Worship at 9:00 a.m. every Sunday.
+Worship is also offered during the summer months on Wednesday evening at 7:00 p.m. with the same sermon that was preached the prior Sunday.
+Also, please be aware of all of the happenings taking place at St. Andrew, including a Youth Gathering to meet here at St. Andrew on July 7th at 7:00 p.m.

 Your Brother in Christ,